Lemoncode/react-testing-training/01-base/05-async/README.md

 import { getMembers } from './api';
 ...

-+ it('should throw an error with "Too much Github API calls!" when it rejects the request with 403 status code', async () => {
++ it('should throw an error with "Too many Github API calls!" when it rejects the request with 403 status code', async () => {
 +   // Arrange
 +   const getStub = jest.spyOn(Axios, 'get').mockRejectedValue({
 +     response: {